 SDLLogTargetAppleSystemLogger, is the default log target for both default and debug configurations on devices running iOS 9 or older.
 This will log to the Xcode console and the device console.

 The OSLog target,

 SDLLogTargetOSLog, is the default log target in both default and debug configurations for devices running iOS 10 or newer.
 For more information on this logging system see Apple's documentation.
-SDL's OSLog target will take advantage of subsystems and levels to allow you powerful runtime filtering capabilities through MacOS Sierra's Console app with a connected device.
+SDL's OSLog target will take advantage of subsystems and levels to allow you powerful runtime filtering capabilities through the MacOS Console app with a connected device.

 The File target,

 SDLLogTargetFile, allows you to log messages to a rolling set of files which will be stored on the device, specifically in the

 Documents/smartdevicelink/log/ folder.
 The file names will be timestamped with the start time.

 To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via iTunes (pre-Catalina) or the MacOS Finder (post-Catalina).
 To access the files on the device you must make the following small modifications to your app:

 SDLLogTarget, is public.
 If you wish to make a custom log target in order to, for example, log to a server, it should be fairly easy to do so.
 If it can be used by other developers and is not specific to your app, then submit it back to the SmartDeviceLink iOS library project!
 If you want to add targets in addition to the default target that will output to the console: